Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Introduction

+Throughout this paper, we use various abbreviations; a comprehensive list can be found in Table \ref{tab:abbreviations_list}.
 The rest of the paper is organized as follows.
-Section \ref{background} identifies some of the common research problems in the AM (Subsection \ref{background_research_problems}), the capacity of DL to address those research problems (Subsection \ref{background_leveraging_DL_for_AM}), and a comprehensive classification of data frequently arising in AM (Subsection \ref{backgroud_data}).
-Section \ref{DL_for_AM} systematically reviews the implementations of DL in AM by clustering articles in different subsections - design for AM (Subsection \ref{DL_for_AM_DfAM}), data-driven thermal profile and process-structure-property relationship modeling (Subsection \ref{DL_for_AM_data_driven_AM_modeling}), and process monitoring and control (Subsection \ref{DL_for_AM_monitoring_control}).
-Section \ref{challenges_future_directions} lists the challenges and potential research scopes in the intersection of DL and AM based on the literature in Section \ref{DL_for_AM}, and finally, Section \ref{conclusion} completes the paper with relevant concluding remarks.
+Section \ref{DL_for_AM} systematically reviews the implementations of DL in AM by clustering articles in different subsections - design for AM (Subsection \ref{DL_for_AM_DfAM}), modeling of AM processes (Subsection \ref{DL_for_AM_data_driven_AM_modeling}), and process monitoring and control (Subsection \ref{DL_for_AM_monitoring_control}), according to a proposed methodology framework.
+Section \ref{challenges_future_directions} lists the challenges and potential research scopes in the intersection of DL and AM based on the analysis and findings in Section \ref{DL_for_AM}, and finally, Section \ref{conclusion} completes the paper with relevant concluding remarks.